Granchey/WorkLog/README.md

 # work-log
-Internal Vivo Cloud Inc. app to allow employees to log working hours.
+app to allow employees to log working hours.